Michele Brourman: Stage

+Brourman also worked as a lyricist on Bronco Billy The Musical.

 Personal appearances

 Brourman has appeared in person both as an accompanist for artists, including Bob Dylan, Bernadette Peters and Dixie Carter, and as a performer "who sings in a tart pop-blues style reminiscent at times of Maria Muldaur."

 Recognition

 Brourman won the Johnny Mercer Award for "Emerging American Songwriters."
 Her work Dangerous Beauty was one of eight new musicals selected to be presented at the 18th National Alliance for Musical Theatre Annual Festival of New Musicals in New York City in October 2006.